TOP 11 Tips for Voter Registration Drives

 1. Choose the right time and location for your registration drive so plenty of your target people will see you.
 Be sure to get permission to conduct the drive if the location is on private property.

 5. Recruit plenty of volunteers.
-About 25% of those who say they’ll help won’t show up!
+Usually, only about 75% of those who sign up to help will actually show up.

 6. Be non-partisan.
 Don’t tell people what party to register for or who to vote for.
 Don’t have signs or buttons for a candidate.
 You must help register anyone regardless of what party they choose.
 Note: You can state your position on an amendment or bond issue and still be non-partisan.